iagrant/binex/ROPemporium/4-badchars/README.md

 "/bin/cat flag.txt" XOR "D" = "k&-*k'atd"lag.txt"
 ```

-Now that we can disguise our favorite string we can move on to creating the payload
+Now that we have disguise our favorite string we can move on to creating the payload

 ### Creating the Payload

-The payload is gonna have 3 parts
+The payload is made of 3 parts
-1) loading the string to memory
+1) Loading the string to memory
-2) modifying the string in memory
+2) Modifying the string in memory
-3) loading the string into system call
+3) Loading the string into the system call

 #### Finding Gadgets